 Morocco

 Morocco performs at the mid-range level across all categories of the Global State of Democracy framework.
 It is amongst the world’s bottom 25 per cent of countries with regard to Local Democracy, Freedom of Religion and Electoral Participation.
-Over the last five years, it has not experienced any notable shifts in performance levels.
-Despite slowly liberalising its economy since the 1980s, high rates of (youth) unemployment drive migration to Europe.
-The economy is further threatened by its vulnerability to natural disasters, especially drought, which has negatively impacted agriculture.
-Moroccan politics are principally driven by ethnic and religious divides, calls for institutional reforms, and relations with Western Sahara.
+Over the last five years, it has experienced notable declines in performance levels for Freedom of Expression.
+Morocco's economy is diversified, with strong mining and manufacturing industries, including phosphates, textile, and automotive sectors.
+Natural disasters, such as drought and earthquakes, have had negative impacts on agriculture and tourism.
+High rates of (youth) unemployment drive migration to Europe, resulting in significant diaspora remittances.

-The Moroccan people, alongside civil society organizations, have long called for institutional reform in the country.
-The Equity and Reconciliation Commission was established in 2004 to redress human rights violations committed since independence until 1999, including the ‘Years of Lead’—a period of state-sponsored violence directed toward dissidents.
-The Commission recommended institutional reforms, which were not implemented.
-Widespread demands for structural changes re-emerged in the Arab Spring of 2011 with the “February 20” movement.
-Protestors demanded limitations on the king’s powers and the right for the public to elect the parliament.
-However, security forces were able to control the protests, as well as the socioeconomically-driven protests in 2016.
-Repressive tactics continue in Morocco, such as restricted freedom of speech and intimidation of journalists, as a way to control the public space.
+Moroccan civil society has long called for institutional reform.
+The Equity and Reconciliation Commission was established in 2004 to redress human rights violations committed since independence until 1999, including the ‘Years of Lead’—a period of state-sponsored violence toward dissidents.
+While the recommended institutional reforms were not implemented then, demands for structural changes re-emerged in the Arab Spring of 2011 with the “February 20” movement, culminating in the adoption of a new constitution.
+Other efforts, such as decentralization and judicial system reforms, have faced challenges.
+Socioeconomic inequalities have also persisted, triggering renewed protests in 2016 in the Rif region.
+Repressive tactics, such as restricted freedom of speech and intimidation of journalists, have continued as a way to control the public space.

-Going forward, it will be important to watch Rights, especially because the state continues to censor speech and expression as well as limit sexual rights.
-Prospects for Moroccan democratisation lie with the devolution of powers, something that continues to be at the heart of calls for reform.
+Looking ahead, it will be important to watch Rights, particularly as the state continues censoring speech, limiting expression, and restricting sexual rights.
+The prospects for democratization in Morocco also lie with the advancement devolution of powers, something that continues to be at the heart of calls for reform.

 Basic Information